rel-tech-fut/rel-tech-fut.github.io/index.md

 Recent [research](https://www.ncbi.nlm.nih.gov/pubmed/24747444) by Gantman and Van Bavel seems to indicate that people perceive religious and moral images more readily than other types of images.

- >Participants correctly identified moral words more frequently than non-moral words-a phenomenon
+ >"Participants correctly identified moral words more frequently than non-moral words-a phenomenon
  >we term the moral pop-out effect.
 The moral pop-out effect was only evident when stimuli were
  >presented at durations that made them perceptually ambiguous, but not when the stimuli were presented too quickly to perceive or slowly enough to easily perceive.
-  >The moral pop-out effect was not moderated by exposure to harm and cannot be explained by differences in arousal, valence, or extremity
+  >The moral pop-out effect was not moderated by exposure to harm and cannot be explained by differences in arousal, valence, or extremity."

   Here is a graph from their study showing the way moral words were categorized correctly more frequently than non moral words:
   ![graph](graph.png)